ericangle/cayleyDickson/README.rst

 Run Tests
 ------------------

-To run the tests, run the script testAll.sh from the parent directory.
+To run the tests, run test/testAll.sh from the base directory.